708u/useless-auth-server/README.md

 # useless-auth-server
-Implement AOuth2.0 / OIDC auth server.
+Implement OAuth2.0 / OpenID Connect server.
 DO NOT USE it in PRODUCTION.